We're here for you too.

 In return, to help us achieve our ambitions, we offer you our commitment to professional high quality supervision and will value the contribution each discipline brings to our service.
 We will give you the opportunities to increase your knowledge and acquire the skills to help us provide the best possible outcomes for our residents.

 At West Sussex we are committed to supporting your professional progression.
 We offer a career pathway to develop and promote talent and practice and provide opportunities to progress at each level of the organisation.
-See our 'Staff stories' section below to find out more about career progression, or download the document which also contains information about job roles and pay scales.
+See our 'Staff stories' section below to find out more about career progression, or download our career development pathway document, which also contains information about job roles and pay scales.

 Adults’ social worker benefits